joshuaandrewsN/ncpbootcamp/DataProtection/DataProtection.rst

 **Protection Domain (PD)**

 - Nutanix Backup and DR construct.
-- Key Role: Macro group of VMs and/or files to protect.
+- Key Role: Macro group of VMs and/or Volume Groups to protect.

   - A group of VMs and/or files to be replicated together on a desired schedule.
-  - A PD can protect a full container or you can select individual VMs and/or files.
+  - A **PD** can protect a volume group or you can select individual VMs.

-- You can create multiple PDs for various services tiers driven by a desired RPO/RTO.
+- You can create multiple PDs for various SLA tiers driven by a desired RPO/RTO.

-  - For file distribution (for example, golden images, ISOs, and so on) you can create a PD with the files to replicate.

 **Consistency Group (CG)**

 - Sub-set of Protection Domain.
-- Key Role: Subset of VMs/files in PD to be crash-consistent.
+- Key Role: Subset of VMs in PD to be crash-consistent.
+Can be application consistent.
-- VMs and/or files which are part of a Protection Domain which need to be snapshotted in a crash-consistent manner.
+- VMs and/or VGs which are part of a Protection Domain which need to be snapshot-ed in a crash-consistent or application consistent manner.

-  - This ensures that when VMs/files are recovered, they come up in a consistent state.
+  - This ensures that when VMs/VGs are recovered, they come up in a consistent state.

-- A Protection Domain can have multiple consistency groups.
+- A Protection Domain can have **multiple consistency groups**.

-  - Group dependent application or service VMs should be in a consistency group to ensure they are recovered in a consistent state (such as App and DB).
+  - Multi-tier application vms or service VMs should be in a consistency group to ensure they are recovered in a consistent state (such as App and DB).

-- When both clusters are replicating to each other, simply add a mapping line that shows the containers involved.
+- When both clusters are replicating to each other, simply **add a mapping line** that shows the containers involved.
 - If more than 2 clusters are involved, establish Async replication from example Cluster B to C as follows:

   1. Create a Remote Site on B that points to C.